tomhrr/paws/README.md

 ### Notes

- - Each executable takes an optional `--debug` argument.
-If set, the executable will print debug information to standard error as it progresses.
+ - If the `PAWS_DEBUG` environment variable is set to a true value, then each executable will print debug information to standard error as it progresses.
  - Files from Slack conversations are downloaded and presented as attachments in emails.
 Attachments are uploaded to Slack as files.
  - Messages from a given conversation are represented as being replies